uhppoted/uhppoted-app-home-assistant/README.md

 ---
 _uhppoted-app-home-assistant_ is an experimental _Home Assistant_ custom component for the UHPPOTE access controllers, leveraging the [_uhppoted-python_](https://github.com/uhppoted/uhppoted-python) library.
-It turns out that an access control system has quite a lot of moving parts and the current implementation, although functional and usable, is somewhat complex and very much intended for brave (and/or foolhardy) early adopter.
+It turns out that an access control system has quite a lot more moving parts than e.g. your average thermostat, and the current implementation, although functional and usable, is intended more for the (brave) early adopter.

-The current version is only really suitable for managing a small home ACS e.g. a couple of controllers with half a dozen doors and maybe a dozen or so access cards i.e. not a large mansion or an office building.
+The current version is most suited to a small'ish home ACS i.e. a couple of controllers with half a dozen doors and maybe a ten or so access cards - so, not a large mansion or an office building.

 **Contents**
 1. [Screenshots](#screenshots)